HuantWang/CONCOCTION/README.md

 This folder contains the datasets used in our paper.

-`github:` This folder contains overall 6.8K C functions from C-language open-source projects.
+`github:` This folder contains C functions from C-language open-source projects.

-`sard:` This folder contains overall 10K C functions from the SARD standard vulnerability dataset.
+`sard:` This folder contains C functions from the SARD standard vulnerability dataset.

 ### Data structure